electric-cloud/ec-chart-properties/README.md

 OVERVIEW:

-The "ChartProperties" ElectricCommander/ElectricFlow plugin provides procedures to quickly chart data stored in properties (starting with one procedure for now).
+The "ChartProperties" ElectricCommander/ElectricFlow plugin provides procedures to quickly chart data stored in properties.

 USAGE:

-You must first install and promote the plugin.
+You must first install and promote the plugin (available in out/ChartProperties.jar).
 You can then embed calls to charting procedures from a step by clicking on "Plugin > Reporting > ChartProperties" from the "Procedure Details" page.

 Here are the parameters for the "LineChartPropertySheet" step:
 <br /><img src="https://raw.githubusercontent.com/electriccommunity/ec-chart-properties/master/out/screenshots/line_chart_property_sheet_parameters.png" alt="Parameters" width="400px"/>